 Several of my students who have stayed in this area are adjunct instructors for community colleges, teaching courses related to music and culture: Aerie Dover and Matthew Werstler, who hold positions at the College of DuPage; Quentin Dover at Waubonsee Community College; and Tzu-Tsen Wu at Elgin Community College.

 Some students have been active in performance.
 These include Amirah Ali, world music pop singer/songwriter, and Tamir Hargana, multi-instrumentalist and Mongolian throat singer.

 Dr. Kuo-Huang Han, my predecessor, was always there when I needed his guidance in getting myself ready to teach when I first started here in 2004.
 Dr. Jere Humphreys, the mentor for my doctoral studies at Arizona State University, is another important figure I always look up to.
 A first-rate scholar in music education, Dr. Humphreys not only taught me to be competent in what I do professionally, but also demonstrated to me what a humanitarian person with integrity is like.
 His life experiences in higher education are truly inspiring.

 What did you want to be when you were growing up?
 Are you currently doing it?
 If not, what changed your path?

-Are you a member of or hold a position within a professional organization?
+Are you a member of or hold a position within a professional or community organization?
 If so, what organization?
 What is the purpose of that organization and how does being part of this organization benefit you in your role at NIU?